-This article was last updated Jul 16, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 16, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Credit card debt tops $1 trillion with an estimated 122 million Americans carrying an average debt of $4,453, according to a study done by MagnifyMoney.
 (Disclosure: MagnifyMoney is owned by LendingTree, which also owns CompareCards.)

 If you’re one of them, you may be considering consolidating your credit card debt.
 You can do this by utilizing a new credit card to complete a balance transfer — we’ll explain how later in this post.

 - Benefits of consolidating credit card debt

 - Drawbacks of consolidating credit card debt

 - How to consolidate credit card debt with a balance transfer